Who is the Top Investor In Ballard Power Systems Inc. (BLDP)?

-Ballard Power Systems Inc. (NASDAQ: BLDP) is -40.92% lower on its value in year-to-date trading and has touched a low of $5.75 and a high of $19.66 in the current 52-week trading range.
+Ballard Power Systems Inc. (NASDAQ: BLDP) is -44.59% lower on its value in year-to-date trading and has touched a low of $5.75 and a high of $19.66 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The BLDP stock was last observed hovering at around $7.61 in the last trading session, with the day’s loss setting it -0.19% off its average median price target of $9.00 for the next 12 months.
-It is also 76.81% off the consensus price target high of $32.00 offered by 24 analysts, but current levels are -48.4% lower than the price target low of $5.00 for the same period.
+The BLDP stock was last observed hovering at around $6.81 in the last trading session, with the day’s gains setting it 0.15% off its average median price target of $9.00 for the next 12 months.
+It is also 78.25% off the consensus price target high of $32.00 offered by 24 analysts, but current levels are -39.2% lower than the price target low of $5.00 for the same period.

 Sponsored